jcolag/entropy-arbitrage/2022-12-22-loud-as-whisper.md

  > **TROI**: Riva.

-You probably do *not* recognize Riva, but deaf actor [Howie Seago](https://en.wikipedia.org/wiki/Howie_Seago) plays him, and apparently not only pitched the story to the producers, but vigorously vetoed the idea of Riva learning to speak during the episode, due to the often-traumatic practice of insisting that deaf children learn to speak.
+You probably do *not* recognize Riva, but deaf actor {% wiki Howie_Seago|Howie Seago|en %} plays him, and apparently not only pitched the story to the producers, but vigorously vetoed the idea of Riva learning to speak during the episode, due to the often-traumatic practice of insisting that deaf children learn to speak.
 This episode treats its topic with a bit more care than other episodes might, then, because---shock of shock---they actually involved someone who lives with their issue, instead of treating it abstractly.

 I mean, I won't call the episode "good," but I appreciate the sincere turn.